-Go Goliath on the Florida Gulf Coast; Fish, Food, Fun in the Sun
+Go Goliath on Florida's Gulf Coast; Fish, Food, Fun in Sun - But Watch Out, These Fish can Hurt You!

 If you’re looking for a total saltwater heaven destination check out the area around Charlotte Harbor, Florida, where three rivers converge to form a massive estuary funneling into the Gulf of Mexico.
 Anglers can target a variety of species including powerful, acrobatic tarpon, aggressive snook and redfish, and tasty varieties of grouper and snapper.